February 15 2023

 Primers also enhance pigment and extend the life of your shadow looks, so you won’t have to worry about touch-ups.

-Psst — our very own Eye Primer ($8) just came out last month!
+Psst — try our award-winning Eye Primer for just $8.

 Do: create a NEW crease.